Posted by JournoLink in Guest Blogger on 11 October 2016 at 10:45

 However business is also a place where ethics, personal beliefs and morality are often challenged, none more so than in the world of PR.

 Many small business-owners, struggle with embracing PR, for numerous reasons.
 Fear, time, patience, knowing what to say and knowing how to respond, are some of the contributing factors that restrict businesses from embracing the power of PR.
+Yet, PR needs to be part of your marketing strategy.
+Have a look at our previous blog explaining why.

 However, there are two key fears for new and small business owners’: